15 Classic One-Hit Wonders from 1975 You Should Listen to Again

 Image: Spotify

-Before disco became a glittery juggernaut that dominated (and then spectacularly crashed) pop culture, Sylvia Robinson produced this pioneering track that’s like watching the Big Bang of platform shoes and polyester.
-Shirley Goodman’s vocals have the powerful persistence of your mother reminding you about that thing you promised to do three weeks ago.
-The song peaked at #12 and inspired a dance craze that probably caused more sprained ankles than all sports combined in 1974.
+Before disco became a glittery juggernaut that dominated pop culture, Sylvia Robinson produced this pioneering track.
+You’re witnessing the Big Bang of platform shoes and polyester when you hear it.
+Shirley Goodman’s vocals have the powerful persistence of your mother reminding you about that thing you promised to do.

 5. The Amazing Rhythm Aces – “Third Rate Romance” (1975)